The health and well-being of the children and families has always been the number one priority of Sprouting Knowledge. That is why we do what we do.

 - someone in your household has traveled outside of Canada within the last 14 days

-- Classes will be made up of 6-12 children and will be led by Miss Krystal and/or Miss Michelle.
+- Classes will be made up of 12-16 children and will be led by a combination of our 4 team members.

 - As always we will carry our hand washing kit which consists of warm soapy water, clean cloths and alcohol based hand sanitizer.

-- Children will be helped wash their hands:
+- Children will be helped wash and/or sanitize their hands: